 Though most Americans knew that the central reason behind the war was slavery, it was not until the Battle of Antietam in September 1862 that Lincoln began emancipating the slaves.
 On January 1, 1863, Lincoln issued his Emancipation Proclamation freeing all slaves in captured Confederate territory.
 From that point on, the war officially became one over the issue of slavery.
 Still, it was not until after the war, in December 1865, that the Thirteenth Amendment was ratified, finally freeing all slaves in America.

-At the end of the war, the North's resources helped them continue to dominate economically, but the ravaged South struggled to recover from the devastation and the loss of all their, ahem, manpower.
-In addition to losing many of its young men, sons, husbands, fathers, and friends to the conflict, the southern planter aristocracy and their business model was crushed.
-It never regained the same political power.
+Economically, the war was a boon for the North and a disaster for the South.
+The North began the war with several advantages: more men, more money, more industrial power, and an extensive railroad system.
+And by the end of the war, the North continued to dominate economically, while the ravaged South struggled to recover economically and psychologically from the devastation of the war.
+In addition to losing many of its young men, sons, husbands, fathers, and friends to the conflict, the southern planter aristocracy was crushed in the war, and never regained its political power.

 The Civil War answered many of the fundamental questions of the American experiment: free or slave, one or many, united or divided.
 But it did so at a tremendous cost.